 Loud Poets Slam Series: Edinburgh Heat

-The prestigious Loud Poets Slam Series returns for its third year!
-Watch Edinburgh’s top poets compete in the first of 10 heats taking place across Scotland and England for the biggest prize in UK slam poetry.
-Featuring current Edinburgh Champion Heather Rose as sacrificial poet, this slam heat held at Push the Boat Out is a thumping celebration of some of the best spoken word coming out of Scotland today.
+The prestigious Loud Poets Slam Series returns for its fourth year!
+Join us to cheer, clap and holler as Edinburgh’s top poets compete in the first of 10 heats for the biggest prize in UK slam poetry.
+Featuring current Edinburgh Champion Lucas Sheridan as sacrificial poet, this promises to be a thumping celebration of some of the best spoken word coming out of Scotland today.

 Event Sponsors: